Policy on Extenuating Circumstances Affecting Assessment

 7. Academic Misconduct

-Any student knowingly submitting false or forged evidence to substantiate an extenuating circumstance claim of any sort will render themselves liable to disciplinary proceedings under the University’s Academic Misconduct Procedures.
+Any student knowingly submitting false or forged evidence to substantiate an extenuating circumstance claim of any sort will render themselves liable to disciplinary proceedings under the Swansea University’s Academic Misconduct Procedures.

 8. Appeals